Sbosh11/pomodoro-timer/README.md

-This project was with Love for Freecodecamp
+This project was created with love for Freecodecamp

 ## Available Scripts